credix-finance/credix-app/README.md

 ### Environment Variables

-- REACT_APP_CLUSTER (Defaults to localnet.
-Determines which cluster the app should target. options: localnet, testnet)
+- `REACT_APP_CLUSTER` Defaults to localnet.
+Determines which cluster the app should target. options: localnet, testnet
-- REACT_APP_PROGRAM_ID (Required for localnet.
-Determines which on chain program the app should target)
+- `REACT_APP_PROGRAM_ID` Required for localnet.
+Determines which on-chain program the app should target
-- REACT_APP_RPC_ENDPOINT (Determines which rpc endpoint will be used to communite with the cluster)
+- `REACT_APP_RPC_ENDPOINT` Determines which rpc endpoint will be used to communicate with the cluster

 ### Environments